[6 Work Tips] How to Clear iCloud Storage for Free - 2026

 Steps on Mac

-1. Select Apple menu > System Settings > System Preferences.
+1. Select Apple menu > System Settings on current macOS, or System Preferences on older versions.

 2. Click Apple ID, followed by iCloud.